moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-developer-guide/_index.md

  ![sign in screen](images/singin.png)

+ ### Common Connection Errors and How to Solve Them

 ## Embedding in the Handbook

 In order for views from workbooks to be embedded and viewable in the handbook, public or internal, the workbook and their data sources must be prepared in a specific way.
 To be embedded in the public handbook the workbook and relevant datasource must be copied from the [internal GitLab Tableau](https://10az.online.tableau.com/#/site/gitlab) site to the [public GitLab Tableau](https://us-west-2b.online.tableau.com/#/site/gitlabpublic) site.
 To facilitate correct viewing of embedded views and the synchronization of content to the public site, workbooks must be set up in a specific way and given a specific tag.
 Views that are meant to be embedded on the internal site do not need to be in a specific project, but should still meet the set up guidelines.